geospatialem/conferences/2015/2015NACIS.md

 Query the OSM database (Query the overpass).
 *Note*: Refresh currently loses all work

-#### *Practical and Impractical Uses of Terrain Data* (National Geographic Climate Change 'The Human Impact' example), Seth Fitzsimmons
+### *Practical and Impractical Uses of Terrain Data* (National Geographic Climate Change 'The Human Impact' example), Seth Fitzsimmons

-**Project Goals**:
+#### Project Goals:
 * Re-purpose art, research, editorial, maps
 * Make them interactive
 * Make them multilingual

+#### Tell a story!!
-**Tell a story!!** It doesn't have to be in map form, think graphics that support your text. *You don't need to make a web map to write your story everytime.* Content is the most critical piece, get good content together.
+It doesn't have to be in map form, think graphics that support your text. *You don't need to make a web map to write your story everytime.* Content is the most critical piece, get good content together.

-**Anatomy of a ~~Web Map~~ Multi-resolution image**:
+#### Anatomy of a ~~Web Map~~ Multi-resolution image:
 * 256 x 256 pixels tile
   * Scale up the images by 2 (512 x 512 pixels), to scale down.
 * Tools: TileMill and After Effects (React and Leaflet)

-#### *Mapping the Future Patagonia National Park*, Ross Donihue
+### *Mapping the Future Patagonia National Park*, Ross Donihue
 * Connect people with place!!
 * We save the places we love.
 We love the places we know.
 Know and feel connected to places.
 * Stories of a landscape, that gives places meaning.
 * Mapping the invisible information, takes time but it adds richness and meaning! *People will feel more connected!*

-**1. Colors**
+#### 1. Colors
 * Extract colors from a palette derived from photos adds realism to maps (bring it into Photoshop to get the colors).
 * To extract, smudge/blur and get an eye dropper to get the natural landscape color.

-**2. Talk about your work!**
+#### 2. Talk about your work!
 * Watch the magic unfold.
 * New connections are formed.
 * Unexpected, unforgettable experience by talking!

-**3. Audio Recordings**
+#### 3. Audio Recordings
 * As you do fieldwork record audio of your local collaborators.
 * Record something you might miss if you were in the office.

-**4. Skeleton Maps**
+#### 4. Skeleton Maps
 *  Geographic structure for storing local stories and meaningful information.
 * Mark on the maps specific information they *know*, but we may not being outsiders.
 * Incorporate the information into field notes, and maps.

-#### *ArcMap-to-Illustrator Workflows*, Nicole Samu
+### *ArcMap-to-Illustrator Workflows*, Nicole Samu
 ArcMap -> Illustrator process

-**Export Notes**:
+#### Export Notes:
 * When exporting from ArcMap, *ungroup layers* that are checked in the TOC.
 * Remove transparencies
 * Choose '*Vectorize layers with bitmap markers/fills*' in the export settings.

-**Illustrator Notes**:
+#### Illustrator Notes:
 * Open AI File
 * Delete clipping masks (Object > Clipping Masks > Delete)
 * Ungroup layers in layer panel as-needed